msoneal0/MRCI/docs/async.md

 ### 5.3 Open Sub-Channel List ###

-An open sub-channel list is a binary data structure that string togeather up to 6 channel-sub combinations that indicate which channel id and sub id combinations are currently open.
+An open sub-channel list is a binary data structure that string togeather up to 6 sub-channel combinations that indicate which channel id and sub id combinations are currently open.
 Each sub-channel are 9bytes long and the list itself maintians a fixed length of 54bytes so it is padded with 0x00 chars to maintain the fixed length (this padding can appear anywhere in 9byte increments within the list).
 Each sub-channel is formatted like this:

 ```
   bytes[0-7] - 64bit LE unsigned int (channel id)